Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

 The second class corresponds to inelastic DM.
 In this class, the DM particle transitions to a slightly heavier or lighter state with a small mass splitting, $m'_{\rm DM} = m_{\rm DM} + \delta$, after scattering with a nucleon.
 Both endothermic ($\delta > 0$)~\cite{Tucker-Smith:2001myb} and exothermic ($\delta < 0$)~\cite{Graham:2010ca,Batell:2009vb} scenarios are considered.
 In order to isolate the effect of inelastic scattering, we focus on the vector-vector spin-independent (SI) interaction $\frac{1}{\Lambda^2}\left(\bar{\chi} \gamma_\mu \chi'\right)\left(\bar{q} \gamma^\mu q\right)$.
 In the endothermic case, the minimum velocity required to produce a given recoil energy $E_R$ is

 where $\mu_N$ is the reduced DM-nuclei mass.
 The recoil spectra are computed following the same procedure as in the first class, and the rate spectra are obtained using the identical tool chain. \\

 \textbf{Data analysis}.
-We incorporate full signal and background models for \XEn and \LZ into our statistical inference.
-In both experiments, particle interactions in LXe produce scintillation photons and ionization electrons, which generate the prompt S1 and delayed S2 signals, respectively.
-Each event is represented in the 2D plane of corrected S1 and S2, where the corrections remove spatial and temporal dependencies. \XEn reports (cS1, cS2) in photoelectrons (PE), while \LZ uses (S1c, S2c) in photons detected (phd).
+Our analysis includes six datasets: the 2022 and 2024 WIMP search datasets from \LZ (WS2022 and WS2024), the Run 0 and Run 1 datasets from \px, and the Science Run 0 and Science Run 1 datasets from \XEn (SR0 and SR1).
+For each dataset, we incorporate the full signal and background models of \LZ, \px, and \XEn into a unified statistical inference framework.
+In these experiments, particle interactions in LXe produce a prompt scintillation signal (S1) and a delayed electroluminescence signal (S2) from ionized electrons extracted into the gas phase.
+Each event is represented in the 2D plane of corrected S1 and S2, where the corrections remove spatial and temporal dependencies, and the ratio S2/S1 provides statistical discrimination between nuclear recoils (NR) and electronic recoils (ER) events.
+Two sets of units are used when reporting the size of the S1 and S2 signals, depending on whether the double-photoelectron (DPE) effect of the PMT is corrected from raw PMT signals.
+We denote quantities in photons detected (phd, DPE correction applied, used in \LZ) as (S1c, S2c), and quantities in photoelectrons (PE, DPE correction not applied, used in \px and \XEn) as (cS1, cS2). \px only uses the bottom PMTs for S2 signals, so their corrected S2 sizes are denoted as $\mathrm{cS2}_{\mathrm{b}}$.
 Backgrounds in both experiments fall into three broad categories: ER backgrounds, dominated by $\beta$ decays of $^{214}$Pb in the $^{222}$Rn chain and characterized by higher S2/S1 than NR events; NR backgrounds from radiogenic neutrons and CE$\nu$NS; and data-driven backgrounds, including accidental coincidences (AC) in both experiments and surface events in \XEn.

 We use our \diamx framework~\cite{DIAMX} to model the event distributions of each background and signal component in corrected S1–S2 space. \diamx relies only on publicly available information and is designed to reproduce the official collaboration models as closely as possible.
-For simplicity, we omit CE$\nu$NS in both experiments, neutrons in \LZ, and surface events in \XEn SR1, as their contributions are negligible.
-The position- and time-dependent correction maps are not public and not included in our analysis.
+For simplicity, we omit CE$\nu$NS in \LZ and \XEn, neutrons in \LZ, and surface events in \px and \XEn SR1, as their contributions are negligible.
+The position- and time-dependent correction maps are not public and are not included in our analysis.